Cystinuria

 Pharmacological Prevention

-• Use of potassium citrate to alkalinize urine and increase cystine solubility.
+• Potassium citrate to alkalinize urine and increase cystine solubility.

-• High fluid intake combined with pharmacotherapy to reduce stone formation.
+• High fluid intake combined with pharmacotherapy to maintain urine dilution.

 Non-pharmacological Prevention

-• Regular monitoring with urine pH testing to maintain alkaline urine.
+• Regular monitoring with urine cystine quantification and imaging to detect early stones.

 Outcome & Complications